Projection evolution and quantum spacetime: Projection evolution of quantum systems

 \section{Projection evolution of quantum systems}

+In quantum mechanics each physical system is described by a set of all possible observables which can be associated with it, see, e.g., the algebraic approach to quantum mechanics \cite{emch1972,Landsman,Beny2020}.
+The observables themselves are represented either by self-adjoint operators or, more generally, by the appropriate operator valued measures (sharp or POVM).
+In traditional approaches to quantum mechanics time is not represented in the set of these observables, it is considered to be a parameter.
+This inconsistency leads to various quantum paradoxes and also to the time problem in gravity and cosmology; the extensive set of references for the latter problem can be found in Ref.~\cite{th-rel-mech-a,th-rel-mech-b,th-montevideo}.

-The probabilistic structure of quantum mechanics allows time to be, under certain conditions, a quantum observable.
-First of all it cannot be considered as a~parameter which enumerates subsequent events but it has to be represented by an operator similar to the position operators.
+One expects, the full set of observables of any physical system under consideration contains a subset of the spacetime position operators and their canonical conjugated momenta.
+Among them the time observable and its canonical conjugate is also expected.
+It follows that time cannot be considered as a~parameter which enumerates subsequent events but it has to be represented by an operator or the appropriate operator measure similar to the position observables.
 It means that different time characteristics of a given quantum system can be calculated.
 In general, they are dependent on the state of this system.

-We start from the assumption that the quantum time, and generally the spacetime, is ``created'' by changes of the Universe.
-This requires the modification of some parts of the paradigm of science related to the causality and the ordering of quantum events.
+The assumption that quantum time, and generally the spacetime, is ``created'' by changes of the Universe requires a modification of some parts of the paradigm of science related to the causality and the ordering of quantum events.